travis-ci/docs-travis-ci-com/user/reference/bionic.md

 ## Differences from the previous release images

-Travis CI Ubuntu 18.04 includes the following changes and improvements:
+Travis CI Ubuntu 18.04, Bionic, includes the following changes and improvements:

 ### Third party apt-repositories removed